SAT-Techlauncher/SAT-Track/README.md

 # Developing a Semi-Automated Satellite Tracking System (Sat-Track)
 This repository is for the semi-automated satellite tracking system project currently being run through the TechLauncher program at the Australian National University.

+As the number of deployed satellites continues to increase, so does the need to have efficient, accurate and reliable monitoring of said satellites.
+Currently there are existing services such as [CelesTrak](https://celestrak.com/NORAD/elements/) that deliver various satellite's data such as position but they are not the whole picture.
+Our client requires more in depth data from these satellites and thus our project aims to allow them more efficient and accurate access to satellite data for spectrum analysis.

 ### Contents
 This repository utilises the GitHub wiki pages system to record team information and artifacts.
 For a more detailed list of available information, navigate to the [wiki](https://github.com/SAT-Techlauncher/SAT-Track/wiki), or simply use the following subheadings to find more specific information.
 * [Project Statement](#1)